Second Passports

 There are two options:

 • Economic Diversification Fund.
-The minimum non-refundable contribution is $100,000.
+The minimum non-refundable contribution is $200,000.
 This qualifies a single applicant for citizenship.
-A donation of $150,000 qualifies you and your opposite-sex spouse, and $175,000 for a main applicant and up to three qualified dependents.
-Additional dependents cost $25,000 each.
+A donation of $250,000 qualifies you and up to three qualified dependents for citizenship.
+An additional donation of $25,000 is required for any additional qualified dependents under the age of 18 and $40,000 for each one over the age of 18.

 • Qualified Real Estate.
 Alternatively, you may purchase real estate in an approved project with a minimum value of $200,000.
-Processing fees are: $25,000 for a single applicant, $35,000 for an applicant and up to three qualified dependents, $50,000 for an applicant and up to six dependents, or $70,000 for an applicant with seven or more dependents.
+Processing fees are $75,000 for a single applicant, $100,000 for an applicant and up to three qualified dependents, $25,000 for each additional qualified dependent under the age of 18, and $50,000 for each additional qualified dependent over 18.
+Real estate must be held for either three years from the date citizenship is granted or, if the future purchaser is also a Citizenship by Investment applicant, five years from the date citizenship is granted.

 Table Summary